 Freshwater snails for food

 In Thailand, two types of freshwater snails are commonly consumed.
-The first group is comprised of the larger Apple snails (Pomacea canaliculata), while the other group is simply referred to as Freshwater snails (Sinotaia sp. & Filopaludina sp.).
-Both of these genera can be found in abundant quantities throughout the region wherever there is fresh water available year-round.
+The first group is comprised of the larger Apple snails (Pomacea canaliculata), while the other group is referred to as Freshwater snails (Sinotaia sp. & Filopaludina sp.).
+These genera can be found in abundant quantities throughout the region, wherever fresh water is available year-round.

 General information about Apple snails

 The apple snail, also known as the Golden apple snail, is commonly harvested in Thailand.
-They can be found in abundant quantities throughout the region wherever there is freshwater year-round.
+They can be found in abundant quantities throughout the region, wherever freshwater is available year-round.
 The peak season for collecting and eating apple snails in Thailand is generally from July to October, during the rainy season when the snails are most abundant.

 Originally from South America, apple snails were first bred for food in snail farms in Taiwan.
 However, their rapid spread to other countries such as Japan, Vietnam, Thailand, Indonesia, and Malaysia has resulted in a pest problem.
 They can devastate rice fields at an alarming rate, faster than they can be harvested for food.
-In cases of heavy infestations, they are either sprayed with insecticides or fought biologically by releasing ducks or breeding carp fish.
+They are either sprayed with insecticides or fought biologically by releasing ducks or breeding carp fish in heavy infestations.
 Manual harvesting is recommended by authorities only if the snail population on a paddy field is small.

 Apple snails and their conspicuous eggs